MattIPv4/workers-discord/README.md

 const pingCommand: Command<CtxWithEnv> = {
     name: 'ping',
     description: 'Ping the application to check if it is online.',
+    // Defining a type is optional for chat input (aka "slash") commands
+    // type: ApplicationCommandType.ChatInput,
     execute: ({ response, wait, edit }) => {
         wait((async () => {
             await new Promise(resolve => setTimeout(resolve, 5000));